antoniawork2813/Anima/README.md

 # ANIMA
-This README file is going to take you through all the steps needed in order to create your own version of the plant-based synthesiser project, ANIMA
+This README file is going to take you through all the steps needed in order to create your own version of the plant-based synthesiser project, _ANIMA_
 ## Step 1 - All the right tools
-Before advancing any further with this project, it is important that you have all the tools you will need to successfully create your own working version of Anima.
+Before advancing any further with this project, it is important that you have all the tools you will need to successfully create your own working version of _ANIMA_.
 You will need the following items before you go any further:
 - 1x Arduino board
 - 1x Breadboard
 - 1x Capacitive sensor